khongks/apic-scripts-public/README.md

 You should update the file env.vars - configure the values you needed.

-The usage can be seemed in the create-all.sh.
+You can use the libraries to automate the configure of API Connect.

 ## References